SHTFDad may collect a share of sales or other compensation from the links on this page.

 - The exterior surfaces of the box shall show no visible evidence of paint blistering or corrosion after being exposed to a 5% salt spray solution for 80 hours.

-Suffice it say, few to no commercial ammo can makers subject their containers to this level of scrutiny.
+Suffice it to say, few to no commercial ammo can makers subject their containers to this level of scrutiny.

 The military makes sure each unit can provide the necessary airtight, waterproof protection for any ammo inside, making it an easy purchase on quality and price alone.